tonumikk/CS101-word_cloud/README.txt

 10. Added the "quicksort_pages_word_cloud" to output the ranked search results each accompanied by a word cloud of 5 most frequently appearing words.
 11. Modified the "ordered_search_word_cloud" function to return "None" if there are no pages found with a given keyword.
 12. Added test cases and the output that they generate.

+Note:  Not all of these changes are reflected in the commits to the word_cloud.py.